Towards a mathematical theory of trajectory inference: Theoretical results: a convex variational approach to trajectory inference

+\begin{remark} The parameter $\epstheo$ is needed to take cross entropy with respect to a continuous measure even if the measurements $X^{T}_{i,j}$ yield \emph{a priori} a discrete empirical distribution.
+It has no direct counterpart in the practical implementation of the optimization problem, though we still build a data fitting term mimicking this convolution, see Section~\ref{sec:choice_of_data_fitting}. \end{remark}

+\begin{remark} A natural question is whether limits can be exchanged: it is likely to be false because in the limit $\epstheo \to 0$ the measures $\rhohat^{T,\epstheo}_i$ become singular whereas the measures $\R_{t_i}$ necessarily have a density with respect to the volume measure, thus the data fitting term becomes singular.
+On the other hand, by tracking all the dependency of the constants in $\lambda, \epstheo$ and $T$, it may be possible to take a joint limit $(\lambda, \epstheo, T) \to (0,0,+\infty)$ provided $\lambda$ and $\epstheo$ decay slowly enough compared to the rate at which $T \to + \infty$.
+We leave this for future work. \end{remark}

-A key result for passing to the limit $T \to + \infty$ is the following.
-We have removed the dependency in $\epstheo$ to simplify the statement.
-Also, the context is slightly more general as $\left( t^{T}_{i+1} - t^{T}_{i} \right) $ is replaced by weights $\omega^{T}_i$, and we simply assume some weak-space time convergence of the $\rhohat^{T}_i$ to a $\Pc(\Xset)$-valued curve.
+The proof of Theorem \ref{theo:main_convergence} will rely on the analysis of the limit $T \to + \infty$, which is the most technical point, and then the limit $\lambda, \epstheo \to 0$ which on the other hand is routine.
+The key result for passing to the limit $T \to + \infty$ is the following.
+We have removed the dependency in $\epstheo$ to simplify the statement, and note that this result is not trivial even if we work with a fixed $\epstheo > 0$.
+Also, the context is slightly more general as $\left( t^{T}_{i+1} - t^{T}_{i} \right) $ is replaced by weights $\omega^{T}_i$, and we simply assume some weak-space time convergence of the $\rhohat^{T}_i$ to a $\Pc(\Xset)$-valued curve, see (iii) in the Theorem below.
 This latter assumption is easily implied by the law of large numbers in the framework of Theorem \ref{theo:main_convergence}.
 First, define the Fisher information:

 We have \begin{theorem} Fix $\lambda > 0$.
 Let us assume the following: \begin{enumerate}[label=(\roman*)] \item For every $T \in \mathbb{N}$ we have an ordered family of instants $\{ t^{T}_i\}_{i=1}^T$; a family of measurements (the data) $\rhohat^{T}_i$ which is just a collection of $T$ probability measures on $\Xset$; and $\{ \omega^{T}_i \}_{i=1}^T$ a collection of non negative weights. \item There exists a constant $L$ such that, for each $T$ and $i$, the measure $\rhohat^{T}_i$ satisfies $\mathcal{I}(\rhohat^{T}_i) \leqslant L$. \item There exists a continuous curve $\rhobar \in C([0,1], \Pc(\Xset))$ valued in the set of probability distributions over $\Xset$ such that each $\rhobar_t$ has $\mathcal{I}(\rhobar_t) \leqslant L$ and the following weak convergence holds: for all continuous function $a : [0,1] \times \Xset \to \Rset$,